Silverster98/HUMANISE/dataset/README.md

 - [ReferIt3D](https://referit3d.github.io/) dataset
     - In our implementation, we use `sr3d` annotation, which contains referential language descriptions for the objects.

-## 2. Extract motion segments from BABEL
+## 2. Extract Motion Segments from BABEL

 Run the following command to extract the motion segments.